OpenIPC/msposd/README.md

 Q: _OSD changes, but I see strange symbols on the screen_.
 A: Download the appropriate font set for you flight controller software.
 Check for loose connectors, speed settings and make sure you have ground wire between the FC and the cam.

+Q: _AHI is shown but is not updated, even though msposd has "--ahi 1" argument.
+Telemetry is working._
+A: Check your connections, specifically Camera's TX <-> FC RX.
+Camera needs to request extra data from Flight controller for this feature to work.

 ### Acknowledgements:
 - Default fonts included in this project are created by SNEAKY_FPV.
 These and other excellent additional fonts can be found here: https://sites.google.com/view/sneaky-fpv/home